juhyeonkim95/DXRPathTracer/WorkProgress.md

 - Load UV/Normal infomation using StructuredBuffer
 - Try to apply texture.
 Creating buffer is done, but uploading texture data is troublesome.
 - Exploit external library (DirectXTex)

+## 20220708
+- Load a single texture using DirectXTex.
+- Try to implement per-instance texture loading using per-instance SRV.